Alice0Rose/RoseUtilitiesASE/README.md

 #### Admin Commands
 <details><summary>------- Info ---------</summary>

-Admins can use the following commands to receive all Rose's Utilities items or to receive all items and materials to test them with, respectively.
+Admins can use the following commands to receive all Rose Utilities items or to receive all items and materials to test them with, respectively.

 ```
 cheat ScriptCommand RUGiveAll